cloudfoundry-attic/hm9000/README.md

 Provides a worker pool with a configurable pool size.
 Work scheduled on the pool will run concurrently, but no more `poolSize` workers can be running at any given moment.

-#### WIP:`outbox`
+#### `outbox`

-WIP: `outboux` is a library used by the analyzer and scheduler to add/remove messages from the message queue.
-The message queue is stored in the high availability `store`.
+`outbox` is used by the analyzer to add pending messages to the high-availability store.
 The `outbox` guarantees that a message is only added once to the queue (i.e. if a `start` message for a given app guid, version guid, and index has not been sent yet, the `outbox` will prevent another identical `start` message from being inserted in the queue).

 ### `models`